nsreeen/Pyforth/pyforth/notes.md

 index: When a word is executed, index is updated with that words index.

 # IF ELSE THEN

+IF:
+appends Qbranch
+appends an empty cell (containing None) and pushes the current index to the stack (by calling HERE())

+ELSE:
+appends branch
+appends an empty cell
+pushes the current index to the stack

 # DO LOOP